PlexSheep/py-basic/Tasks.md

 Difficulty: 2/5

 1. Generate a string of 16 random alphanumeric characters.
 2. When starting your script, take a number for a CLI Argument.
 Generate a random string of this length.
 3. **Bonus**
     - How many possible strings consisting of 16 alphanumeric characters can exist?
     - Add the possibility for a second argument `-v` that indicates your script should be more verbose.
-    - print the security bits ($log_2(L)$ where $L$ is the total number of possibilites) when the `-v` flag is applied
+    - print the security bits ($log_2(L)$ where $L$ is the total number of possibilities) when the `-v` flag is applied

 Example: